 Things to Remember

-Here are some things to remember after you remove your rooster’s spur.
+Removing spurs can cause discomfort to your roosters.
+That said, here are some things to remember after you remove your rooster’s spur.

 If you’re planning to use any pain relievers or ointments on your chickens after, make sure it’s safe for them.
-There are types or variants of pain relief ointments that are bad for the little critters.
+There are types or variants of pain relief ointments that are bad for little critters.
 If you’re not sure what are the components of your ointment, then better not use it.

 Summary and Final Thoughts

 How to remove rooster spurs?
 Well, as you can see, it’s quite easy!
 Furthermore, there is a variety of ways from which you can choose.